ministryofjustice/laa-secure-document-storage-api/README.md

 This command will copy the file from the project root directory into the S3 bucket, if this works the bucket is setup correctly.

+#### Starting LocalStack S3
+To run docker locally run the following the command.

+    run docker compose up

+#### Testing LocalStack S3
+    Please use the existing lines on copying a file to the bucket and the list bucket or bucket contents command

 #### Instructions for docker install

+You will need to install Docker from the following link [Docker](https://docs.docker.com/engine/install/)

+Start the docker application on your local machine.

-Ensure that you have the Docker engine running.
-Then run the following command from the root of the project to create and start up the docker container
+Then run the following command from the root of the project to create and start up the docker container.

     docker compose up